Tuskegee, Alabama: Post-Gomillion

+Lucius Amerson made history in 1966 by becoming the first Black sheriff to be elected in the state of Alabama, and the American South, since Reconstruction.
+He was sworn in as Macon County Sheriff in January 1967.
+Amerson served four terms as Sheriff until 1987.

 Johnny Ford was elected the first black mayor of the city in 1972, and served six consecutive terms in office.
 Lucenia Williams Dunn was elected the first black woman mayor in 2000.